aksharasoman/coding-practice/README.md

 - You can find the list of questions that are covered in this repo [here](questions_list.md)

-I recommend the following line-of-action if you are attempting a problem for the first time:
+I recommend the following line-of-action if you are attempting a problem for the **first time**:

 ![neetcode-sop](images/neetcode-sop.png)

 ## Issues